 Guardians is jam-packed with characters, overstuffed to the point where some may even get short shrift (as usual for Marvel it’s the villains of the piece who are drawn the sketchiest), yet this doesn’t even end up as a negative to the film.
 Having been gifted a relatively unknown commodity, Gunn has realised he is not overburdened by fan service; instead he gets to present this universe to a vast new audience.
 The incredible enthusiasm he brings to this is infectious.

 With Marvel’s master plan on the table, Gunn has been able to relax, safe in the knowledge that a sequel is guaranteed.
-Thankfully this installment doesn’t just feel like a building block to the next one (looking at you again, Winter Soldier).
+Thankfully this instalment doesn’t just feel like a building block to the next one (looking at you again, Winter Soldier).
 Instead it’s a superbly realised, immensely fun introduction to a gratifyingly crazy universe.
-Even if further installments weren’t a foregone conclusion, Guardians Of The Galaxy fulfills its mandate with blistering style.
-Who knows what could happen if the next installment played a little less closely to formula?
+Even if further instalments weren’t a foregone conclusion, Guardians Of The Galaxy fulfills its mandate with blistering style.
+Who knows what could happen if the next one played a little less closely to formula?

 For now though, this is the most fun Phase 2 has to offer.
 Your move, Joss.